 What size companies bring in full-time CFOs?

-There are obviously several variables which play into the size of businesses who have full-time CFOs, but we often see that companies start looking for an in-house CFO when they reach $35-50MM in annual revenue.
+There are obviously several variables which play into the size of businesses who have full-time CFOs, but we often see that companies start looking for an full-time CFO when they reach $35-50MM in annual revenue.

 BONUS: 27 CFO interview questions

 As you begin your search to fill the CFO role, whether part-time or full, there are a few things to consider as you find the right fit for your company.
 We've talked to a lot of small business owners and CFO candidates, and we've documented 27 questions to help you pinpoint the best partner.